How to Find a Lost Pet

 (Please print and save)

-3. Inform or visit your local SPCA/Humane Society and Rescue Groups as well as the SPCA and rescue organizations in surrounding counties.
+3. Inform and visit (if have open hours) your local SPCA/Humane Society and Rescue Groups as well as the SPCA and rescue organizations in surrounding counties.

 DO NOT STOP SEARCHING, do not give up.
-Repeat steps 1 through 10 frequently.
+Repeat steps frequently.
 Remember, pets have been found weeks, months, even years after leaving home.